An award winning blog for ‘a blog that brightens our day’.

 To see ongoing posts please click on -

-Posts about Brighton – but also London and sometimes France – local events – reflections - homespun philosophy - shows – art exhibitions – reviews - photo posts - poetry in progress - films as they are made and put on youtube.
+The set up – I steadfastly avoid ‘what I had for breakfast.
+The new posts run at a rate of one or two a week and are about Brighton – but also trips to London and sometimes France - reflections - homespun philosophy - shows – art exhibitions – reviews - loads of photography - poetry in progress - films as they are made and put on youtube.

-Blogging is brilliant, after all there is only so much knitting one can do in retirement and I don’t knit, play bridge or croquet.
-Croquet reminds me of the Red Queen, hedgehogs and flamingos for mallets in ’Alice in Wonderland’
+Back story – blogging is brilliant, after all there is only so much knitting one can do in retirement and I don’t knit, play bridge or croquet.
+Croquet reminds me of the Red Queen, hedgehogs and flamingos for mallets in ’Alice in Wonderland.

-The latest poetry or verse please click on
+Latest poetry or verse or work in progress please click on

 John McCullough says Ann’s poetry covers the big topics of love and death with originality and satisfies the reader’s heart as well as their head.
 Take for instance the title poem which is full of surprises yet also wonderfully poignant.
 The energy of her work leaves you feeling revitalized and seeing the world afresh’.